stb-tester/lirc/CONTRIBUTE.md

 You can run the lirc programs directly from their source directory after a successful 'make' without installing things.
 One gotcha is that you need to provide the plugin directory on the command line.
+You also need to load the libraries in lib/.
 E. g., to run lircd:

     $ make
     $ cd daemons
+    $ export LD_LIBRARY_PATH=../lib/.libs
     $ ./lircd --nodaemon --plugindir=../plugins/.libs

 Note that the gnu tools places the generated so-files in the hidden .libs